gilles-didier/DateFBD/README.md

 		set the relation proportion of moves in the speciation and the extinction rates (thus in the fossilization rate) -s <number>
 		set the number of samples required
-	-d
-		return the distribution (otherwise the density is returned by default) -u <value>
-		set the step discretizing the time distribution to <value>
-	-n <number>
+	-n <taxa name>
-		compute the divergence distribution associated to node <number>; option can be used several times; if it is not used all the divergence times are computed; the number of each node can be found by using the option -z or the prgram 'draw' with option -d
-	-h
+		add the taxa to the list of taxa whose upper bound has to be computed -c <file name>
+		add the clade made of the taxa listed in the file to the list of clades whose  whose upper bound has to be computed -h
 		display help

 EXAMPLE

-./cext -o -400 -s 1000 -b 10000 -g 200 -f 0.2 -a 0.33 0.33 -w 0.5 0.5 0.5 -i 5.
-5. 5. -t 1 -m -230 -u 0.05 ~/Dropbox/Extinction/dev/data/Sphenacodontidae ~/Dropbox/Extinction/dev/data/Ophiacodontidae ~/Dropbox/Extinction/dev/data/Eupely.phy ~/Dropbox/Extinction/dev/data/CotylosauriaAges.csv
+./qext -o -400 -s 1000 -b 10000 -g 200 -f 0.2 -a 0.33 0.33 -w 0.5 0.5 0.5 -i 5.
+5. 5. -t 1 -c ~/Dropbox/Extinction/dev/data/Sphenacodontidae -c ~/Dropbox/Extinction/dev/data/Ophiacodontidae ~/Dropbox/Extinction/dev/data/Eupely.phy ~/Dropbox/Extinction/dev/data/CotylosauriaAges.csv

 --------------------------